MashClashXD/hypixel-skyblock-mayor-predictor/README.md

 While in most cases this may make this new iRF model useless, I believe it isnt.

 The reason the iRF model is less accurate is due to a lack of minister data on all elections before july 3rd 2024, forcing the perk and candidate features to take on extra importance.
-On top of this adding the iterative nature of the an iRF model it compounds these effects.
+On top of this adding the iterative nature of an iRF model it compounds these effects.

 However, despite these flaws; in modern cases I believe this is the best model to use in future elections for predictions.